AnshulYbd/ndi-over-webrtc-streamer/README.md

 - `-v` Enable debug logs.
 - `-h` Print this help and exit.

-## RUNNING the example
-Press START Button on chrome web page

 ## Generating H264 and Opus samples
 Refer libdatachannel streamer example for more details.